Tucson to Tombstone Day Trip: Route, O.K. Corral & Tips

 Live Gunfight Reenactments and Shows

-You’ll feel your pulse quicken as actors stage authentic Old West shootouts right on Main Street, complete with period costumes and thunderous blank rounds.
-These daily performances recreate famous Tombstone moments, so listen for the historical narration that explains who’s who and why the scenes mattered.
-Arrive a little early for a good viewing spot and bring ear protection if you’re sensitive to loud noises.
+You’ll feel your pulse quicken as actors stage Old West shootouts on the street, complete with period costumes and thunderous blanks.
+These performances recreate famous Tombstone moments, and the narration helps you understand who’s who and why the scenes mattered.
+Arrive a little early for a good viewing spot.

 Authentic Old West Shootouts

-• Learn the real story behind each duel
+• Learn the real story behind each scene

-• Watch actors use blanks and safe protocols
+• Watch actors use blanks and safety protocols

 • Time your visit around key performances